apollographql/runtime-testing-framework/docs/src/guides/hello-world.md

 Each of these options is useful in different ways:

-- Both allow for adjusting the behaviour of a test plan without having to edit the test plan itself.
-- Providing individual values on the command line allows you to dynamically set things using environment variables and other shell commands
+- Using `--value` to provide individual values on the command line allows you to dynamically set things using environment variables and other shell commands
-- Providing sets of values in a JSON file lets you define multiple variations for a single test plan that you can run individually without having to edit or duplicate the test plan.
+- Using `--values` to provide a JSON file containing multiple values allows you to define variations on a test plan without having to edit or duplicate the test plan.
+Those variations can be stored in version control.

 ## Matrix Values

-But what if we want to define multiple sets of values and run them _all_ as part of a batch of tests?
+What if we want to define multiple sets of values and run them _all_ as part of a batch of tests?
 For that, `rtf` provides a **matrix** feature that functions in a similar way to matrices in [GitHub Actions][2].

-All we need to do to convert a **value** from a single value to a matrix is move it under the `matrix` section of our Test Plan and provide the array of values we'd like to use:
+To convert a **value** from a single value to a matrix, move it under the `matrix` section of the test plan and provide an array of values you'd like to use:

-> Remember to also remove it from the `values` section or your Test Plan will fail its check!
+> Remember to also remove it from the `values` section or your test plan will fail its check!

 ```diff
  values: